astropy/photutils/docs/index.rst

 .. note::

-    photutils is still under development and has not seen widespread use yet.
+    Photutils is still under development and has not seen widespread use yet.
 We will change its API if we find that something can be improved.